Andrea Packard at Gallery.jpg

 Andrea Packard explores the dynamic relationships between nature and culture.

-Her awards include a 2020 printmaking residency at Brandywine Workshop and Archives, Philadelphia; a fellowship from the Center for Emerging Visual Artists; and residencies at the Joseph and Anni Albers Foundation, the Vermont Studio Center, and St. Mary’s College.
+Her awards include a Ballinglen Arts Foundation fellowship and residency (2025), a printmaking residency at Brandywine Workshop and Archives, Philadelphia (2020-2021); a fellowship from the Center for Emerging Visual Artists; and residencies at the Joseph and Anni Albers Foundation, the Vermont Studio Center, and St. Mary’s College.
 In 2017, she was resident teaching artist at the Hudson River Museum, NY.

-Since 1995, Packard’s art has been catalyzed by her curatorial work for the List Gallery, Swarthmore College and other venues.
-She has written more than 40 essays about diverse artists, including Mary Lee Bendolph, Alisson Saar, Sedrick Huckaby, Rackstraw Downes, Emmet Gowin, Orit Hofshi, and Lois Dodd.
-She has also served as a juror, visiting lecturer or instructor at institutions, including the National Academy Museum and School of Fine Arts, NY, and Dartmouth College.
+For more than 30 years, Packard’s art was catalyzed by her engagement with diverse artists and audiences while serving as director of the List Gallery, Swarthmore College.
+From 2023 through spring 2026, she also served as the inaugural director of the College Art Collection at Swarthmore.
+She has written more than 50 essays about artists such as Mary Lee Bendolph, Alison Saar, Sedrick Huckaby, Rackstraw Downes, Emmet Gowin, Orit Hofshi, and Lois Dodd.
+She has also worked as a consultant, guest curator, visiting lecturer, and instructor at varied institutions, such as Walton Arts Center; the National Academy Museum and School of Fine Arts, NY; Haverford College; and Dartmouth College.